Modern architecture of Kaunas: Public buildings

 One of the most notable buildings of this type is the Building of the Officers' Club of the Kaunas Garrison (Kauno įgulos karininkų ramovė), a multifunctional center for the Lithuanian Army.
-Designed by Vladimir Dubeneckis (Vladas Dubeneckis) and built between 1931 and 1937, the building combined features of functionalism with elements of folk architecture, visible both inside and out.
+Designed by architect Vladimir Dubeneckis (Vladas Dubeneckis) and built between 1931 and 1937, the building combined features of functionalism with elements of folk architecture, visible both inside and out.
 Its luxurious interiors are well preserved.
-The first floor housed the largest restaurant in Kaunas and in the entire Baltic region, Trys milžinai ("Three Giants"), equipped with the most advanced ventilation system of the time.
+The first floor housed the largest restaurant in Kaunas and in the entire Baltic states region, Three Giants (Trys milžinai), equipped with the most advanced ventilation system of the time.
 The second floor contained ceremonial halls, including the Vytautas the Great Hall (Vytauto Didžiojo seklyčia), the President's Room (Prezidento kambarys), and the Grand Dukes' Chamber (Kunigaikščių salė).
 The third floor had a military lounge, while the fourth floor operated as a hotel.

 Buildings of social infrastructure also played an important role in the city's architecture.
 The most prominent example is the Kaunas Central Post Office on Laisvės alėja, completed in 1931 to a design by Vizbaras.
 Combining functionalism with national decorative style and introducing numerous innovative solutions, it became a model of Kaunas modernism.
-Other infrastructure buildings included the Žaliakalnis Funicular stations, the Kaunas fire station built in 1930, and the Kaunas District Administration (1934, Vytauto Ave.
+Other infrastructure buildings included the Žaliakalnis Funicular stations, the Palace for Firefighters built in 1930, and the Kaunas District Administration (1934, Vytauto Ave.
 91).

 Healthcare facilities were underdeveloped in Lithuania at the time, and Kaunas long lacked a modern hospital.
 The main facility still operated in a former Russian Imperial hospital building dating to 1908.
 Several private institutions were established, such as the Antanas Gilys Hospital (1934, Putvinskio St. 62) and the Women's Hospital of Pranas Mažylis (1936, Putvinskio St. 3).
 A final decision to build a large hospital complex, the Kaunas Clinics, was made only in 1936.
 Located on the edge of the Žaliakalnis district, the ambitious complex was completed in 1939, just before the war.
-Designed by French architect Urbain Cassan, the five interconnected buildings formed one of the largest medical facilities in the Baltic States, notable for its modern design solutions.
+Designed by French architect Urbain Cassan, the five interconnected buildings formed one of the largest medical facilities in the Baltic states, notable for its modern design solutions.
 The buildings were linked by underground tunnels, which also served as defensive shelters.